ImperialLabs/ImperialLabs.github.io/pages/framework/framework_landing.md

 ## Design Overview

-What the ChatOps Framework strives to accomplish is a truly code base agnostic approach to utilizing Bots and ChatOps.
+SLAPI Bot (The ChatOps Framework) strives to accomplish is a truly code base agnostic approach to utilizing Bots and ChatOps.

 How is this different than other Bots?